 Knowing how to train for a half marathon is a major goal for many runners, whether they’re new to the distance or want to set a personal best for 13.1 miles.
-Trying to train for a half marathon may seem daunting, especially when gyms are closed and group runs are postponed, but with a training program, a personal plan, and a positive mindset, you’ll be ready for race day.
+Trying to train for a half marathon may seem daunting, but with a training program, a personal plan, and a positive mindset, you’ll be ready for race day.

-This guide covers the basics for how to train for a half marathon, from finding the right training schedule to preparing to run five days per week to knowing what to do in the days leading up to your race.
+This guide covers the basics for how to train for a half marathon, from finding the right training schedule to preparing to run five days per week to knowing what to do in the days leading up to your race, especially if that race is a Turkey Trot for example.
 While this guide isn’t a substitute for a program developed by a certified coach, it will help you know what you expect as you take on your half marathon goal.

 Half Marathon Training: Getting Started